 What’s in a name?
-This week on Nice Package we’re featuring the newly launched 2015 Grand Cru line-up of coffees from our friends & partners at Stumptown Coffee.
+This week on Coffee Design we’re featuring the newly launched 2015 Grand Cru line-up of coffees from our friends & partners at Stumptown Coffee.
 Grand Cru offerings have become an annual tradition at Stumptown, and each year they produce limited edition packaging for the run.

 And now…cold brew?
 Stumptown’s taken Gesha and Pacamara from some of the most famous farms in the coffee world—Finca El Injerto in Guatemala and Finca El Puente in Honduras—and paired that with in-house design to create a memorable line-up.
 A wine bottle full of Finca El Puente Gesha Grand Cru Cold Brew?
 Believe it.

 Nov 6, 2015.
 Grand Cru Coffees have been part of Stumptown’s line up for years—we are launching the new packaging this month.
 Our 2015 Grand Cru coffees are both from Guatemala Finca El Injerto, and we’re offering a Gesha variety (available online only) as well as a Pacamara variety (available in our cafes and online).

 Please describe the look in your own words!